top of page

 Kizuna2020-36 (1).jpg

 Through Kizuna Dance, Cameron has also presented work and taught in twenty states and in Mexico, France, and the UK, as well as in Japan at the U.S. Ambassador's Residence and at Morishita Studios.
-His commissions include The Ailey SchoolPrinceton University, twice from the Joffrey Ballet School, twice from the Let’s Dance International Frontiers Festival (UK), Slippery Rock University, The Dance Gallery Festival, Indiana University, and Bates College, among numerous others.
-His teaching credits include Adjunct & Visiting Lecturer positions at Princeton University, Montclair University, Bard College, and Queensborough Community College.
+His commissions include The Ailey SchoolPrinceton University, twice from the Joffrey Ballet School, three times by Serendipity UK, Marymount Manhattan College, Montclair University, Brigham Young University, San Jose State University, Slippery Rock University, The Dance Gallery Festival, Indiana University, and Bates College, among numerous others.
+He is currently on faculty at Montclair University and NYU Tisch, and his teaching credits include Adjunct & Visiting Lecturer positions at Princeton University, Bard College, and Queensborough Community College.
 He has taught on faculty at Gibney Dance since 2016, and has taught for festivals nationally and internationally.

 bottom of page